Monday, January 28, 2013

 Title:

-Don't really get it and it's not very cool sounding either.
-Couple of killings do take place on the coast behind The Channel Club but that would hardly be enough to call the whole coast barbarous.
+Don't really get it, and it's not very cool-sounding either.
+A couple of killings do take place on the coast behind The Channel Club, but that would hardly be enough to call the whole coast barbarous.
 So it's probably referring to L.A. in general.

 Cover:

-Cool photo of a gun in a holster covering woman's breast.
-But it got nothing to do with this novel, dames are not armed here.
+Cool photo of a gun in a holster covering a woman's breast.
+But it has nothing to do with this novel, dames are not armed here.
 At least not with the guns...

 Cool lines: